-Budget Guide to Eating in Siem Reap
+Where to find the Best Food in Siem Reap

 A favourite with locals and tourists alike, Angkor Palm is located near Pub Street.
 Here you can experience traditional Khmer dishes and well known soups.
 If you want to sample a bit of everything then they serve platters with a variety of dishes such as salad, spring rolls and fish dishes.

 They also play relaxing music so you can enjoy your meal in peace.
-They have a gift shop where you can buy souvenirs and on Tuesdays at 7.30 you can watch a traditional dance in the garden.
+They have a gift shop where you can buy souvenirs and on Tuesdays at 7:30 you can watch a traditional dance in the garden.
 If you want to write a blog post about your experience then you can use the free wifi.
 It’s a good place to escape to if you need a break from the crowded city streets.

-Mr Grill serves mouth watering BBQ food as well as some well known Khmer favourites.
-Lots of locals come here to enjoy the extensive range of Khmer dishes and relax with their friends.
+Mr Grill serves mouth watering BBQ food and some of the best Khmer food in Siem Reap.
+Lots of locals come here to enjoy the extensive range of local dishes and relax with their friends.
 You can cook your food yourself if you like on their barbeque, adding something special to your dining experience.

 The Soup Dragon is a Khmer and Vietnamese restaurant with very reasonable prices.
 You can also get a few Western dishes here if you don’t fancy a local delicacy.
 You can do some people watching at the roadside as you enjoy your food and watch the world go by.
 Here you can get breakfast, lunch and dinner for excellent prices.

 There are lots of pleasant cafes in Siem Reap where you can get a fairly cheap meal.
 If you fancy a light bite or a sweet treat then head to one of the local cafes.
 Some of them serve more substantial dishes if you want a proper meal.

-Milda is the Community Manager @ AsiaRooms.
-Born in Lithuania (love it!), studied in the UK, travelled around Asia and USA, taught in Africa and now residing in Singapore where, equipped with a strong cup of coffee and surrounded by an amazing team I’m blogging about travels, cultures, events and hotels in Asia.
+Milda was the Community Manager @ Asia Rooms (website no longer active).
+Born in Lithuania (love it!), studied in the UK, travelled around Asia and USA, taught in Africa and now residing in Singapore where, equipped with a strong cup of coffee and surrounded by an amazing team, I’m blogging about travels, culture, events and hotels in Asia.

-This article was published in March 2013.
+This article on finding the best food in Siem Reap was originally published in March 2013.